Unmet need for long-term brain monitoring in everyday life

 A web of sensors that record brain activity from beneath the scalp

 The Epios system is designed to record brain activity over months or years.
 It comprises a web of thin sensors and a miniature implant behind the ear, all placed beneath the scalp.
-The brain signals are wirelessly transmitted to a wearable data recorder and securely stored in Epios Cloud, which allows remote access and analytics.
+The brain signals are wirelessly transmitted to a wearable data processor and securely stored in Epios Cloud, which allows remote access and analytics.
 The Epios system can be used continuously, 24 hours a day, at home, at work or on the move.

 The Epios sensors (leads) and implant are placed under the skin of the scalp and so do not require a major surgical procedure, and the user does not need to wear a cap.